Variable structures in M87* from space, time and frequency resolved interferometry

-Observing the dynamics of compact astrophysical objects provides insights into their inner workings, thereby probing physics under extreme conditions.
-The immediate vicinity of an active supermassive black hole with its event horizon, photon ring, accretion disk, and relativistic jets is a perfect place to study general relativity, magneto-hydrodynamics, and high energy plasma physics.
-The recent observations of the black hole shadow of M87* with \emph{Very Long Baseline Interferometry} (VLBI) by the \emph{Event Horizon Telescope} (EHT, \cite{ehti, ehtii, ehtiii, ehtiv, ehtv, ehtvi}) open the possibility to investigate its dynamical processes on time scales of days.
-In this regime, radio astronomical imaging algorithms are brought to their limits.
+\lettrineabstract{Observing the dynamics of compact astrophysical objects provides insights into their inner workings, thereby probing physics under extreme conditions.
+The immediate vicinity of an active supermassive black hole with its event horizon, photon ring, accretion disk, and relativistic jets is a perfect place to study general relativity and magneto-hydrodynamics.
+The observations of M87* with {Very Long Baseline Interferometry} (VLBI) by the {Event Horizon Telescope} (EHT, \cite{ehti, ehtii, ehtiii, ehtiv, ehtv, ehtvi}) allows to investigate its dynamical processes on time scales of days.
 Compared to regular radio interferometers, VLBI networks typically have fewer antennas and low signal to noise ratios (SNRs).
-If the source is variable during the observational period, one cannot co-add data on the sky brightness distribution from different time frames to increase the SNR.
-Here, we present an imaging algorithm\footnote{\url{https://gitlab.mpcdf.mpg.de/ift/vlbi_resolve}, \cite{zenodo_software}} that copes with the data scarcity and the source's temporal evolution, while simultaneously providing uncertainty quantification on all results.
-Our algorithm views the imaging task as a Bayesian inference problem of a time-varying brightness, exploits the correlation structure between time frames, and reconstructs an entire, $\mathbf{2+1+1}$ dimensional time-variable and spectrally resolved image at once.
-The degree of correlation in the spatial and the temporal domains is inferred from the data and no form of correlation is excluded a priori.
+Furthermore, the source is variable, prohibiting integration over time to improve SNR.
+Here, we present an imaging algorithm \cite{vlbiresolve, zenodo_software} that copes with the data scarcity and temporal evolution, while providing uncertainty quantification.
+Our algorithm views the imaging task as a Bayesian inference problem of a time-varying brightness, exploits the correlation structure in time, and reconstructs a ${2+1+1}$ dimensional time-variable and spectrally resolved image at once.
 We apply this method to the EHT observation of M87* \cite{ehtdata} and validate our approach on synthetic data.
-The time- and frequency-resolved reconstruction of M87* confirms variable structures on the emission ring on a time scale of days.
-The reconstruction indicates extended and time-variable emission structures outside the ring itself.
-However, the data does not provide conclusive evidence for spectral index variations. \end{bfseries}
+The time- and frequency-resolved reconstruction of M87* confirms variable structures on the emission ring.
+The reconstruction indicates extended and time-variable emission structures outside the ring itself.}

 To address the imaging challenge of time-resolved VLBI data, we employ Bayesian inference.
 In particular, we adopt the formalism of \emph{information field theory} (IFT) \cite{ensslin18} for the inference of field-like quantities such as the sky brightness.
 IFT combines the measurement data and any included prior information into a consistent sky brightness reconstruction and propagates the remaining uncertainties into all final science results.
 Assuming limited spatial, frequency, and temporal variations, we can work with sparsely sampled data, such as the 2017 EHT observation of M87*.